 - Unoccupied Play (0-3 months)

-But, during solitary play, children will actively play with different types of toys and things in their environment, however, they will still not engage with other children.
+But during solitary play, children will actively play with different types of toys and things in their environment.
+However, during neither stage will your baby engage or play with other children yet.

 Unoccupied Play Benefits